-As important as finding the right dress, the right cake, and the right caterer are, finding the right photographer is just as, if not more, important and, like selecting a reception site and caterer, selecting and hiring the right photographer is one of the many planning tasks that should be faced early in the process.
+As important as finding the right dress, the right cake, and the right caterer are, finding the right photographer is just as, if not more, important, and like selecting a reception site and caterer, selecting and hiring the right photographer is one of the many planning tasks that should be faced early in the process.

-- Most photographers’ services are booked anywhere from 6 to 12 months in advance, especially during the busy spring and summer months.
+- Most photographers’ services are booked anywhere from 6 to 12 months in advance, especially during the busy spring and fall months.
 Keep in mind, most photographers can only shoot one wedding a weekend.
 That means on average they have only 52 available dates.

 - Couples usually will visit three to four photographers before selecting one.